 The American Revolution - A World War

-The 4th of July is an American holiday celebrating the declaring of our independence from Great Britain.
+The 4th of July is an American holiday celebrating the declaring of America's independence from Great Britain.
 But the gaining of that independence was an international effort.

-In fact if it were not for foreign assistance, the United States would still probably be a part of the British Commonwealth with Queen Elizabeth II as our Queen and Barack Obama as our Prime Minister, just as Queen Elizabeth is the Queen of Canada (and about 15 other nations) and Stephen Harper is the Prime Minister.
+In fact if it were not for foreign assistance, the United States would still probably be a part of the British Commonwealth with Queen Elizabeth II as our Queen and the occupant of the White House as our Prime Minister, just as Queen Elizabeth is the Queen of Canada (and about 15 other nations) with a Prime Minister heading the government.

 The American Revolution Could Have Become a Guerrilla War That Ended in Stalemate